-In PA, you will have 120 days to file for workers compensation.
-If your request for workers compensation benefits are denied by your employer or his/her insurance company, you have up to three years from the injury date to file a claim petition.
+In PA, you will have 120 days to file for workers’ compensation.
+If your request for workers’ compensation benefits is denied by your employer or his/her insurance company, you have up to three years from the injury date to file a claim petition.
 Our team of Philadelphia workers’ compensation lawyers may be able to help you through this process.

-If your workers compensation was denied, you will need the legal knowledge of an experienced workers compensation attorney.
-Whether your employer denied your workers compensation, or your employer’s insurance company did, you will need to seek legal intervention.
-Workers compensation will not only help you financially while you are out of work, it will also be able to help you pay medical bills.
-Without workers compensation, you may be impacted financially in a variety of different negative ways.
+If your workers’ compensation was denied, you will need the legal knowledge of an experienced workers’ compensation attorney.
+Whether your employer denied your workers’ compensation or your employer’s insurance company did, you will need to seek legal intervention.
+Workers’ compensation will not only help you financially while you are out of work, but it will also be able to help you pay medical bills.
+Without workers’ compensation, you may be impacted financially in a variety of different negative ways.

-A third-party workers compensation claim has to do with a third-party being involved in the workplace accident.
+A third-party workers’ compensation claim has to do with a third-party being involved in a workplace accident.
 In other words, the injury was caused by another person’s negligence or recklessness.
 Some examples of this include:

 Our workers’ comp lawyers’ mission is to secure the fair and just workers’ compensation injured workers need to get back on their feet as soon as possible.
 Attorney John Beichert leads our team of six experienced and dedicated attorneys who are devoted to fighting for your rights.
 Attorney Michael Hagstotz is certified as a workers’ compensation specialist by the Pennsylvania Bar Association and has a legacy of getting fair compensation for injured workers and their medical treatment.